Nimausfi/Simple_Microcontroller_Design/README.md

 \
 BR (branch): read register file (RF) for operands.
 Based on the outcome of comparing the operand data, redirect program counter (PC=offset), or continue sequential execution (PC=PC+1).
 \
-CALL: Save PC+1 into link register, all registers into stack memory, and set PC=offset
+CALL: save PC+1 into link register, all registers into stack memory, and set PC=offset
 \
-RET: Restore registers from stack memory ,and load program counter from the link register.
+RET: restore registers from stack memory ,and load program counter from the link register.

 --------------------------------------------------------------------------------------
 **Instruction Encodings:**